You are located in service:DNS

 DNS

-The DNS (Domain Name System) is a system that can convert domain names into IP addresses, thereby enabling websites to be accessed via their names.
+The DNS (Domain Name System) is a system that converts domain names into IP addresses, thereby enabling websites to be accessed via their names.

-As the Domain Name System is one of the most important services in the data network, this service is operated here at RWTH in a physically redundant and centralized manner on the backbone.
+Because the Domain Name System is one of the most critical services in any data network, RWTH operates it centrally on the backbone with full physical redundancy.

 The DNS at RWTH includes the following functions: